JosephTLyons/Track-Notes-1/README.md

 * Crashes DAW on reopening a window

 ## Things to do before release:
-* Image related - check to make sure image is loaded before trying to display - save images
+* Image related - check to make sure image is loaded before trying to display - save images - handle duplicate code in both load button handler regions

 * Append pointer items with Ptr
 * Make string pointers private